thanos1983/k3dDemoCluster/README.md

 ```

 More information can be found on the official kubernetes documentation [Recommended Labels](https://kubernetes.io/docs/concepts/overview/working-with-objects/common-labels/).

+Labels do not stop only there.
+Labels can be used also for [Assigning Pods to Nodes](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/).
+Deeper documentation can be also found on [Labels and Selectors](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/).

+Users can use default predefined [Well-Known Labels, Annotations and Taints](https://kubernetes.io/docs/reference/labels-annotations-taints/).

+Since we are trying touch the surface of Labels it is also very very important topic for users to read and understand [Taints and Tolerations](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/).
+This part of the documentation it is more for Architectural cluster design and Pod / resources allocation.

 ### Kubernetes livenessProbe.
 It is highly recoemmended that the user configures a livenessProbe on the container, so kubernetes can monitor the container and if needed to intefere based on strategy.